JAlcocerT/JAlcocerT/content/docs/Dev/dev-interesting-it-concepts.md

 When certain events happen in one system (like a new post on a blog or a new commit in a repository), it automatically sends a notification to another system.

+> We have used those in few places, like here with n8n.

 It's a way for apps to provide other applications with real-time information.

 {{< details title="More about WebHooks 📌" closed="true" >}}